Atherosclerosis through Hierarchical Explainable Neural Network Analysis: Discussion

 While ATHENA demonstrates significant improvements in atherosclerosis subtype classification and patient clustering, several limitations warrant consideration for future development and clinical translation:

 \begin{enumerate} \item Our first dataset is restricted to whole blood transcriptomics.
 While blood-based biomarkers offer practical advantages for clinical implementation, they may not fully capture tissue-specific molecular mechanisms underlying atherosclerosis progression.
 With our second dataset, the tissue representation of molecular phenotypes has been addressed. \item Molecular characterizations of the patients highlight the regulatory involvement of structure, inflammation, and metabolic proteins.
-Although transcriptomics represent accurate changes in these molecules, integration of additional omics layers, such as proteomics or epigenomics, could provide a more comprehensive molecular portrait of disease pathogenesis. \item Our analysis captures molecular drivers at a single time point, limiting our assessment of how these hierarchical network patterns evolve during disease progression.
-Longitudinal studies tracking molecular and clinical changes over time would provide valuable insights into the dynamic nature of atherosclerosis development and enable precision in the prediction of disease trajectories. \end{enumerate}
+Although transcriptomics represent accurate changes in these molecules, integration of additional omics layers, such as proteomics or epigenomics, could provide a more comprehensive molecular portrait of disease pathogenesis. \item Our analysis captures molecular drivers for a patient cohort consisting of multiple stages of atherosclerosis (generalized, intermediate, and focal), representative of a cross-sectional evaluation of disease progression.
+ATHENA's performance is consistent across all stages as well as discovers unique molecular subgraphs and biomarkers for each stage.
+However, longitudinal studies tracking molecular and clinical changes over time would provide valuable insights into the dynamic nature of atherosclerosis development and enable precision in the prediction of disease trajectories. \item We acknowledge that comprehensive batch effect analysis would strengthen clinical applicability, where a commitment to extensive large cohort, multicenter clinical trials validations will be necessary.